Pseudo Bayesian Mixed Models under Informative Sampling: Mixed Effects Pseudo Posterior Distribution

 Bayesian model specifications commonly employ group-level random effects (often for multiple simultaneous groupings) to parameterize a complex marginal covariance structure.
 Those groups are often not \emph{directly} sampled by the survey sampling design.
 We, next, demonstrate that weighting the prior contributions for the group-indexed random effects is \emph{still} required, even when the groups are not directly sampled, in order to achieve unbiased inference for the generating parameters of the random effects, $\phi$.
+Again, as throughout, we assume the group-indexed random effects are conditionally independent given generating parameter $\phi$.
 We focus our result on a simple, single-stage sampling design, that may be readily generalized, where we reveal that the group-indexed survey sampling weights are constructed from unit marginal inclusion probabilities.
-Constructing sampled group weights from those of member units appeals to intuition because groups are included in the observed sample only if any member unit is selected under our single-stage survey sampling design. \begin{theorem} Suppose the same population set-up as for Theorem~\ref{th:direct}, with population units, $\ell \in U_{h}$, linked to groups, $h \in (1,\ldots,G_{U})$, where each unit, $(h,\ell)$, maps to $i \in (1,\ldots,N)$.
+Constructing sampled group weights from those of member units appeals to intuition because groups are included in the observed sample only if any member unit is selected under our single-stage survey sampling design.

+Suppose the same population set-up as for Theorem~\ref{th:direct}, with population units, $\ell \in U_{h}$, linked to groups, $h \in (1,\ldots,G_{U})$, where each unit, $(h,\ell)$, maps to $i \in (1,\ldots,N)$.
 We now construct a \emph{single} stage sampling design that directly samples each ($h,\ell$) unit with marginal inclusion probability, $\pi_{h \ell}$, governed by $P^{\pi}$.
 Group, $g \in G_{S}$, is \emph{indirectly} sampled based on whether there is \emph{any} linked unit, ($g j$), observed in the sample.
-The following pseudo-posterior estimator achieves unbiased inference with respect to $P^{\pi}$,